timcdlucas/translucent_interpretable_ML_review/translucent.md

 ### An overview of machine learning

-Before examining how machine learning models can be interpreted it is worth reviewing the core tasks and type of models found in machine learning [@crisci2012review; @mltasks].
+Before examining how machine learning models can be interpreted it is worth reviewing the core tasks and type of models found in machine learning [@crisci2012review; @breiman2001statistical].
 There are three broad tasks in machine learning: i) supervised learning, ii) unsupervised learning and iii) reinforcement learning.
 i) Supervised learning is the archetypal modelling found in biology.
 The analyst has some response data and possibly covariates and the task is to predict the response data.